TaxFoundation/international-tax-competitiveness-index/README.md

 ### `01_oecd_data_scraper.R`
 This code pulls down data from the OECD portal for the following variables:
 1. `corporate_rate`
-2. `dividends_rate`
+2. `r_and_d_credit`
 3. `top_income_rate`
 4. `threshold_top_income_rate`
 5. `tax_wedge`
+6. `dividends_rate`

 ### `02_cost_recovery.R`
 This code takes the Oxford Centre for Business Taxation tax database data (and additions to that made by Tax Foundation) to calculate present discounted values for capital allowances for investments in machinery, buildings, and intangibles.
-The main input file is `cost_recovery_data.csv`.
-Descriptions of the variables in that file can be found in `oxford_cbt_tax_database_data_description.md`.
-Both the input file and the description of the variables can be found in /source-data.
+The main input file is `cost_recovery_data.csv`, which can be found in /source-data.
+Descriptions of the variables in that file can be found in `oxford_cbt_tax_database_data_description.md`, which is located in the main directory.
 The output from `02_cost_recovery.R` is the data for the following variables:
 1. `machines_cost_recovery`
 2. `buildings_cost_recovery`
 3. `intangibles_cost_recovery`

 ### `03_vat_data.R`
-This code organizes and combines data for:
+This code organizes and combines data for the following variables:
 1. `vat_rate`
 2. `vat_threshold`
 3. `vat_base`